-My new Zpacks Blast 32 backpack arrived last week.
-It’s made out of ultralight cuben fiber, the stuff they make racing sailboat sails out of.
+The Zpacks Blast 32 backpack is made out of ultralight cuben fiber, the stuff they make racing sailboat sails out of.
 I remember seeing one up close for the first time last year at the Carter Notch Hut during my Northern Presidential Traverse in June.
 It was an iridescent blue color – really space age looking.

 The customized version of the Blast 32 I purchased (10.7 oz) is about half the weight of my Mariposa Plus (22.3 oz.)
 The weight saving is the result of less fabric and the use of cuben fiber which is incredibly light, but strong.
 On top of that, there is less padding in the hip belt and shoulder straps.
 Not that the Mariposa Plus has a lot of either, but the Blast has even less.

 Here’s the build list for my Blast 32.
 Everything except the backpack is an optional add-on.